 Welcome to Chez Yeh 葉 : a collection of culinary musings from a (hungry) multicultural couple.

 Food has played a large role in our relationship from the beginning; we met in college (at Columbia University) and bonded over a shared love of good food and drink.
-These first (almost) two years of marriage have produced a unique repertoire of east-meets-west cuisine.
+These first few years of marriage have produced a unique repertoire of east-meets-west cuisine.
 At the request of friends and family, we are finally sharing many of our creations through this blog .

 Sprinkled into every post you’ll find the flavors of multiple inspirations from our lives: